 PADI Certification card

-*Scuba park admission, air fills and scuba equipment rental not included.
+*Scuba park admission, air fills and scuba equipment rental not included unless otherwise specified above.

 Register for PADI eLearning - Rescue Diver Online – PADI’s eLearning option – to start now.
 You progress through five knowledge development sections using a web-based system that lets you learn at your own pace through an easy-to-use, interactive program.
 You also have access to an online version of the Rescue Diver Manual for reference during and after the course.